meyer-lab/asmlab.org/research/index.md

 Relevant publications: [Manole et al](https://asmlab.org/publications/#Manole5219), [Claas et al](https://asmlab.org/publications/#Claas2018), [Schwartz et al](https://asmlab.org/publications/#BarneyPeyton), [Miller et al](https://asmlab.org/publications/#Miller16032016)

-### Systems Approaches for Rationally Designing Innate Immune Therapies
+### Systems Approaches for Rational Immune Therapies

 TAM (Tyro3, AXL, MerTK) receptors are implicated in resistance to targeted therapies and metastasis via tumor cell-intrinsic effects, while more recent evidence has implicated the same receptors expressed on immune cells as a potentially effective therapeutic targets in many cancers.
 Outside of cancer, these receptors have been implicated in a number of diseases involving immunological dysregulation including lupus, rheumatoid arthritis, endometriosis, viral infection, and asthma.
 Rationally targeting these receptors, and even understanding how existing therapies function, has been limited by poor understanding of how the receptors are activated.